Objectively improved in every imaginable metric, the new Land Cruiser left me cold.

 What else?
 The gauge cluster cannot be seen by passengers during daytime, as if it has a privacy filter on it like you see on smartphones.
 The cluster is also the typical new-Toyota-mess of excessive icons and with menus that are difficult to learn and scroll through (all the safety setting have to be adjusted here and cannot be done through the main center display - dumb).
 And this particular Land Cruiser had a malfunctioning automatic day/night setting for the main screen.
 Like all other new cars (and you can set this on phones and computers), the display is supposed to change from bright white day mode to a nighttime and eye-friendly dark mode on its own when the sun sets.
 I had this setting marked on, and with the correct time and zone automatically set, and it never worked once, blinding me upon starting the car at night with its piercing white screen at max brightness.
 Toyotas in the past will momentarily flash white before changing to dark (which it still shouldn't do), but this one never changed automatically as designed (I checked the settings multiple times, yes).
 The solution was manually changing it to a permanent dark mode during my testing.

 This makes it all the more disappointing when you consider the Land Cruiser does drive quite nice and better than I would have expected.
 The steering is accurate and makes controlling this rolling box easy on the road, and the handling isn't half-bad either when you throw it into corners, with some semblance of balance being demonstrated.
-That's all relative of course, because grip levels from the tires are low, but this is easily a more capable car in corners than any previous 4Runner or Land Cruiser when you turn the steering wheel.
+That's all relative of course, because overall grip levels from the tires are low, but this is easily a more capable car in corners than any previous 4Runner or Land Cruiser when you crank the steering wheel.
 Ride quality is well-judged over a variety of road surfaces, too, not ever demonstrating the over-stiffened jiggly-ness of past Toyota SUVs and trucks.

 I didn't get a chance to take it on any challenging terrain to test the quotable departure angles and suspension articulation, but all that technical goodness and terrain controls can't make up for a ground clearance of only 8.7 inches.
 That's less than a current 4Runner, significantly less than a Tacoma TRD Off-Road pickup, and not even an inch more than an everyday Highlander.
 So without lifting one or fitting bigger tires, you're going to have to be very mindful about off-roading a Land Cruiser to ensure you're not scraping or bottoming out.
 In real world use and application, not amount of articulation can make up for the fact that the Land Cruiser won't be able to clear unassuming rocks and other obstacles.
 And it really begs the question of what's all the point of this technology and fancy suspension if you're limited by modest clearance?
 For a vehicle that is a centerpiece pride of the Overlanding community, the new Land Cruiser might disappoint fresh out of the showroom and also betrays its pared-down simple approach of being back-to-its-roots or more of an off-roader for everyone.
 The true off-roaders might best be served with a 4Runner TRD Pro for less money.
 Will the Land Cruiser will be good off-road?
 Sure.
 But is it that good?
 It's not going to do anything better (it'll actually be worse) than less expensive SUVs, but at least it'll do what it can in some degree of comfort and with electronic ease from all the controls inside.